Complex-Valued 2D Gaussian Representation for Computer-Generated Holography

 \subsection{\POH Conversion Procedure}

 Our complex-valued 2D Gaussians provide a compact, efficient hologram representation in the complex domain.
-Although there are prototypes utilizing full complex holograms \cite{10.1145/3130800.3130832}, the commercial holographic displays are predominantly phase-only displays that do not support displaying complex holograms directly.
+Although there are prototypes utilizing full complex holograms \cite{10.1145/3130800.3130832}, the commercial holographic displays are predominantly \textbf{Liquid Crystal based} phase-only displays that do not support displaying complex holograms directly \cite{LAM2021050011}.
 To bridge this gap, we design a simple yet effective conversion procedure that adapts our complex representation as \emph{structural guidance} to different hologram formats, including Smooth \POH and Random \POH.
 Rather than optimizing each device-specific format end-to-end, we keep a single complex representation as a general intermediate convertible to \emph{both} formats, decoupling the representation from hardware-specific encoding.